MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/use-labels-take-snapshot-your-files.md

 4. (Optional) Perform one of the following steps:

-   - To view or edit a label, select it and choose **Edit**.
+   - To view or edit a label, select it and select **Edit**.

      The **Label** window appears.
 For more information, see [Use the Label Window to Work with Labels](use-labels-take-snapshot-your-files.md#label_window).

-   - To delete a label, select it and choose **Delete**.
+   - To delete a label, select it and select **Delete**.

-   - Choose **Close**.
+   - Select **Close**.

 ### List and work with labels that apply to a specific item

 Sometimes you might not be sure of the name of a label, but you know that the label was applied to a particular item under version control.
 The following procedure explains how to find and then work with a label in this situation.

-1. In Source Control Explorer, open the shortcut menu for the item to which the label you want to find applies, and then select **View History**.
+1. In Source Control Explorer, open the context menu for the item to which the label you want to find applies, and then select **View History**.

    The **History** window appears.